Filipino victims: Justice elusive decades after martial law - NewsBreak

 The 1986 ouster of Marcos was a high point, Taguiwalo said, but poverty, inequality, injustice and other social ills remained pervasive in the country decades after.
 That allowed political dynasties, including the Marcoses, to exploit the deep discontent to their advantage.

-“It’s not because as a people we are stupid or so forgiving,” Taguiwalo told The Associated Press.
-“I think the biggest lesson which we have always emphasized is that it’s not enough that you overthrow a dictator or return a certain extent of free press and academic freedom, civil and political rights.”
+“I think the biggest lesson which we have always emphasized is that it’s not enough that you overthrow a dictator or return a certain extent of free press and academic freedom, civil and political rights,” Taguiwalo told The Associated Press.

-“You need to show that democracy works for the majority of the people who should have jobs, land and a decent livelihood,” she said.
+“You need to show that democracy works for the majority of the people in terms of their basic economic rights to have jobs, land and a decent livelihood,” she said.

-Associated Press journalists Aaron Favila and Joeal Calupitan contributed to this report.

 Comments / 0